5 Words That Are Spelled Weird Because Someone Got the Etymology Wrong

 Many words were affected by this add-a-silent-letter trend.
 The changes, though fussy and unnecessary, did reflect distant historical roots.
 But sometimes, they didn’t.
 Here are five weird spellings that came about through etymological mistakes.

-Ache is from an Old English verb acan.
+Ache is from the Old English verb acan.
 There was a related noun atche (other such pairs include speak/speech, break/breach, wake/watch).
 The spelling settled on ache under the mistaken belief that is was related to the Greek akhos (grief, pain).

 In Old English the past tense of can did not have an l in it, but should and would (as past tenses of shall and will) did.
 The l was stuck into could in the 15th century on analogy with the other two.